a black rainbow over downtown New Orleans

 the sense that, if the media is to portray a black or homeless person, a

 criminal or poor person, the image is, by default, black.
-This was aptly
+By default might be a

 posted.
 Thu - September 1, 2005 @ 08:53 PM